vledd/modelget-civitai/README.md

 ### 😺 Simplified usage

-If you want to have simple as possible download flow, additionally open `token.txt` file and write down your token.
+If you want your download flow to be as simple as possible, additionally open `token.txt` file and write down your token.

 After that, just type `./modelget.sh` and it will begin downloading files in your current directory.
 Token will be retrieved from `token.txt` and list of downloads -- from `olinks.txt`